-5. CONSULTATION RESULTS AND PREVIOUS COMMITTEE FEEDBACK
+6. CONSULTATION RESULTS AND PREVIOUS COMMITTEE FEEDBACK

-5.1 As this is a statement of what is already in place and does not make any changes to the current position there has been no consultation to date; the report to the Employment Committee forms the basis of consultation to ensure that this format is acceptable before going to full council.
+6.1 As this is a statement of what is already in place and does not make any changes to the current position there has been no consultation to date; the report to the Employment Committee forms the basis of consultation to ensure that this format is acceptable before going to full council.

-6. NEXT STEPS: COMMUNICATION AND IMPLEMENTATION OF THE DECISION
+7. NEXT STEPS: COMMUNICATION AND IMPLEMENTATION OF THE DECISION

-- 6.1 Before the report goes to full council the tables and organisation structures in Appendix 1(H) will be updated to reflect the most up to date position as the current charts reflect the previous year's information. - 6.2 Once the format is agreed by full council the information will be updated with the actual pay figures for the year ending March 2017 before it is uploaded to the council's web site.
+7.1 Once the report is agreed by Full Council the information will be updated in the tables and organisation structures in Appendix 1(G) including the actual pay figures for the year ending March 2024 before it is uploaded to the council's web site.
 These figures cannot be calculated until March payroll is complete.
 The most up to date information will also be used for the pension contributions table and the election payments.